Coronavirus - service updates

 Coronavirus is currently affecting some of our services across the county.
 For more information, check the individual service updates below.

-All of our Adult Education, Kent Training & Apprenticeships and Skills Plus centres across the county will be closed from Friday 20 March until further notice.
+All of our Adult Education, Kent Training & Apprenticeships and Skills Plus centres across the county are closed until further notice.

 For answers to common questions about how coronavirus is affecting social care, check the social care section of our your questions answered page.

 The Kent Support and Assistance Service is currently experiencing high levels of demand due to the current coronavirus pandemic.

 Given this demand, priority is being given to applications for food and utilities.